alphagov/govuk-import-export-prototype/answer/overseas-investment-insurance.markdown

 ###Countries you won't get insurance for

-You won’t be able to get insurance for investments in Afghanistan, Burundi, Kosovo, Libya, North Korea, the Palestinian Authority, Somalia, Sudan, Syria, Yemen, Zimbabwe.
+You won’t be able to get insurance for investments in Afghanistan, Burundi, Kosovo, Libya, North Korea, the Occupied Palestinian Territories, Somalia, Sudan, Syria, Yemen, Zimbabwe.

 ##Apply for insurance